 Taejongdae Recreation Area

-Taejongdae is a bit off-center and may take up to an hour’s ride to get to, but the amazing vistas and walking trails are definitely a welcome contrast to Busan’s busy commercial center.
+Taejongdae is a bit off-center and may take up to an hour’s ride to get to, but the fantastic vistas and walking trails are a welcome contrast to Busan’s busy commercial center.
 Myth has it that even gods and goddesses come here to relax, specifically on Sinseon Rock just under the lighthouse of the resort complex.
-Taejongdae is also famous for rain-making rituals – but pray for good, sunny weather when you go to best appreciate the views!
+Taejongdae is also famous for rain-making rituals – but hope for good, sunny weather when you go to best appreciate the views!

 You can go around Taejongdae using the train, but if you’re up for some moderate walking, you can also walk along the trail.
 Make your way to the lighthouse and on to the cliffs (be careful when taking your selfies!), then visit the temple on your way down.